Felix-Voyle/Tekker-Tracker-MS1/readme.md

     - Using #0d2033 which is a dark blue as the main colour of the header and footer.
     - For the text, social links and headings i am using a mix of #e9ab00 and #dfdfdf.
 Both of these stand out well against the blue and they all compliment eachother.
-    - I am also using #7A7265 as a general background colour across all pages.
+    - #a0a0a0 is used as a general background colour across all pages.

 - Typography
   - "Ubuntu" is used as the main font type for the website, as well as using the "ubuntu monospace" variant